SilverLabUCL/pyNeuroMatic/README.md

 ### Pip

-PyNeuroMatic can be installed with pip (preferably in a [virtual environment](https://docs.python.org/3/tutorial/venv.html)):
+PyNeuroMatic releases, when made, can be installed with pip (preferably in a [virtual environment](https://docs.python.org/3/tutorial/venv.html)):

     pip install pyneuromatic